2018 Edited Version.

 Research and create your own convenient area of interest or niche that you can profit from.

-Your niche on the radio could range from entertainment to Sports; Music, Education, Comedy, Relationships, Lifestyles, Gossips, Celebrities shows, Motivational talks or even a combination of more than one interest.
+Your niche on the radio could range from entertainment to Sports; Music, Education, Comedy, Relationships, career, business, Lifestyles, Gossips, Celebrities shows, Motivational talks or even a combination of more than one interest.

 People want to listen to you not the radio, be human.
 Your audience wants to know that behind that great voice is a human being who actually has feelings like them so real.